How far can your money go in Taiwan?

 Cost of transportation in Taiwan

 Transportation is generally rather affordable.
 A 15-minute taxi ride shouldn’t cost more than NT$150 or $200, and intercity trains and buses will be around $200-500 depending on the distance.
-The newly constructed high-speed rail trains are considerably more expensive, though they are ridiculously fast.
+The modern high-speed rail trains are considerably more expensive, though they are ridiculously fast.

 Cost of Accommodation in Taiwan